-Relocate Fire Truck from Parks Yard On February 22, 2021, the Finance and Audit Committee that they intend to keep funds in the Financial Plan for a display building for the antiq truck, and that they would also want to see funds from the community to contribute to the costs a demonstration of community support for this initiative. ue fire raising Provide safe, reliable and sustainable infrastructure for the community while minimizing impacts on the environment 76% Objective Integrated Transportation & Infrastructure Masterplan Staff are following up with Surrey staff on Cound requests for a 3-way stop and an RRFB crosswal eastern Marine Drive.
-Surrey staff do not feel the these are appropriate traffic calming measures a will respond in writing so staff can advise Counc Surrey in particular does not support the 3-way so Marine and Stayte as this will likely cause trafficies to the east in Surrey. k on Priority eat and eil. etop at Ensure infrastructure required by new growth is funded by development 10% Objective Development Cost Charges Update A key part of the updated material needed for the review is the Integrated Transportation & Infrastructure Master Plan (ITIMP) that is currer progress, albeit delayed due to COVID related consultation challenges.
-Likely that the detailed work will start following completion of the ITIMF Spring 2021 Priority ntly in DCC Our Economy 34% Goal → Improve provision of efficient and cost-effective services 35% Objective → Building Permit Process Review 25% Building Official III to assist Staff High Priority → Manage parking resources to meet the needs of residents, visitors and businesses 62% Objective → City Wide Parking Review 40% Parking Strategy project has been awarded Staff High Priority → Parking Licence Plate Recognition Implementation of this technology will be impactive the parking review ted by Staff High Priority
+Relocate Fire Truck from Parks Yard 54% On February 22, 2021, the Finance and Audit Committee that they intend to keep funds in the Financial Plan for a display building for the antique fire truck, and that they would also want to see fundraising from the community to contribute to the costs as a demonstration of community support for this initiative.
+Staff High Priority Provide safe, reliable and sustainable infrastructure for the community while minimizing impacts on the environment 76% Objective Integrated Transportation & Infrastructure Masterplan 52% Staff are following up with Surrey staff on Council requests for a 3-way stop and an RRFB crosswalk on eastern Marine Drive.
+Surrey staff do not feel that these are appropriate traffic calming measures and will respond in writing so staff can advise Council.
+Surrey in particular does not support the 3-way stop at Marine and Stayte as this will likely cause traffic issues to the east in Surrey.
+Staff High Priority Ensure infrastructure required by new growth is funded by development 10% Objective Development Cost Charges Update 10% A key part of the updated material needed for the DCC review is the Integrated Transportation & Infrastructure Master Plan (ITIMP) that is currently in progress, albeit delayed due to COVID related consultation challenges.
+Likely that the detailed DCC work will start following completion of the ITIMP in Spring 2021 Staff High Priority Our Economy 34% Goal → Improve provision of efficient and cost-effective services 35% Objective ☐→ Building Permit Process Review 25% Building Official III to assist Staff High Priority Manage parking resources to meet the needs of residents, visitors and businesses 62% Objective → City Wide Parking Review 40% Parking Strategy project has been awarded Staff High Priority → Parking Licence Plate Recognition 0% Implementation of this technology will be impacted by the parking review Staff High Priority